Catgarmara/wazuh-security-chat/kubernetes/README.md

 - `wazuh-app-service`: ClusterIP for application pods
 - `postgres-service`: ClusterIP for database
 - `redis-service`: ClusterIP for Redis
-- `ollama-service`: ClusterIP for Ollama
+- `app-service`: ClusterIP for application with embedded AI
 - `nginx-service`: LoadBalancer for external access

 ### Ingress